 Rizal wrote that many of their household items had been broken by the poltergeist.
 When Josephine asked the spirit what it wanted, “All her cups, tea kettles, saucers, etc. fell down at the same time.
 All the boys and I saw it.”

 Rizal requested the priest, Father Obach, to come over and perform an exorcism.
-The haunting reportedly stopped afterwards.
+The haunting reportedly stopped afterward.
 However, noted historian Ambeth Ocampo advises everyone to take the story with a grain of salt since it would not make sense for Rizal—a known critic of superstitions—to even believe in hauntings.

-3. An ‘Engkanto’ Caused Julie Vega’s Death.
+3. An ‘Engkanto’ Caused Julie Vega’s Death

 For those who may have not heard of Julie Vega, she was one the most promising child actors during the 70s and 80s, having won two FAMAS for Best Child Actress during her career.